ReGYChang/wonder-why/README.md

-# Dialogues
+# 100 Questions Dialogues

-This repository contains a series of dialogues between `students` and `professors` on `various topics`, with a focus on explaining complex concepts in simpler terms.
-Each dialogue aims to provide an engaging and educational experience for those interested in learning more about the respective topics.
-Enjoy the conversations and feel free to contribute!
+This repository contains a series of dialogues between students and professors on various topics.
+Each topic consists of 100 questions, with the goal of providing a comprehensive understanding of the subject.
+These dialogues are designed to be both engaging and educational, helping students and enthusiasts dive deeper into each topic.

 ## Table of Contents